Enhancing Routing Security in IoT: Performance Evaluation of RPL Secure Mode under Attacks: Conclusion

 \section{Conclusion}

 In this paper, we evaluated the performance of \gls{rpl} and its security mechanisms under the presence of four common routing attacks (the Blackhole, Selective-Forward, Neighbor, and Wormhole attacks).
-This evaluation was carried using two widely used \gls{rdc} protocols, the ContikiMAC and NullRDC.
-Our analysis showed that using \gls{rpl} in PSM can mitigate external adversaries of the investigated attacks (except for the Wormhole attack) as long as the adversaries do not run \gls{rpl} in PSM/ASM.
-It also showed that using \gls{rpl} in PSM/ASM without the replay protection does not consume more energy than \gls{rpl} in UM.
+The evaluation was carried using two widely used \gls{rdc} protocols, ContikiMAC and NullRDC.
+Our analysis showed that using \gls{rpl} in \gls{psmrpl} can mitigate external adversaries of the investigated attacks (except for the Wormhole attack) as long as the adversaries do not run \gls{rpl} in \gls{psmrpl}/\acrshort{asmrpl}.
+It also showed that using \gls{rpl} in \gls{psmrpl}/\acrshort{asmrpl} without the replay protection does not consume more energy than \gls{rpl} in \acrshort{umrpl}.
 It has been confirmed that enabling the replay protection mechanism of \gls{rpl} reduces the effect of the Neighbor attack at the expense of consuming more energy.

-We proposed two suggestions to be considered when designing \gls{rpl}-based \gls{iot} networks: having more routes toward the root node and reducing the "dead parent" timeouts.
-Evaluating these suggestions individually showed improved performance of \gls{rpl} under investigated attacks.
-We argue that further investigation should be conducted on implementing both of the suggestions at the same time, while having a dynamic approach for the "dead parent" timeouts optimization.
+We proposed two suggestions to be considered when designing \gls{rpl}-based \gls{iot} networks: (i) having more routes toward the root node and (ii) reducing the "dead parent" timeouts.
+Evaluating each of these suggestions showed improved performance of \gls{rpl} under the investigated attacks.
+We argue that further investigation should be conducted on implementing both of the suggestions at the same time while having a dynamic approach for the "dead parent" timeouts optimization.